BANGAUTOGLASS

 Comprehensive auto insurance — the portion of your policy that covers non-collision damage — generally covers glass breakage from causes like spontaneous tempered glass failure, vandalism, break-ins, and similar events.
 Whether your specific policy includes glass coverage without a deductible, or whether it's subject to your standard comprehensive deductible, depends on how your policy is structured and what state you're in.

 If you're not sure how to navigate the claim process, Bang AutoGlass can assist you in working through it.
-We don't file the claim on your behalf, but we can help you understand what information you'll need and walk through the process with you so it's less confusing.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 A few things that typically affect what you'll pay out of pocket — whether you're going through insurance or paying directly — include the vehicle's make and model, whether OEM-quality or aftermarket glass is being used, the specific part needed (including tint specification), and the type of service being performed.
 There are no ADAS recalibration costs to factor in for a standard Santa Fe Sport quarter glass replacement, which keeps the overall scope of the job straightforward.